By Paul Hollender

 New York law designates certain assets exempt in bankruptcy.
 Among these exempt assets are IRA’s, and pension or retirement plans (including tax deferred savings plans, annuities, and the like).

-Individuals may also exempt up to $2,500 in cash (if they haven’t availed themselves of the $10,000 per person homestead exemption).
-Since exemptions are to the individual, a couple can exempt up to$5,000.
+Individuals may also exempt up to $6,000 under the NYS exemptions (or $15,425 under the federal exemptions) if they don’t own a house.
+A couple can exempt twice as much (if they haven’t availed themselves of the $10,000 per person homestead exemption).
 An anticipated tax refund falls into this category.
 If the refund, however, will exceed this amount, certain pre-bankruptcy planning may be appropriate.
 It may be necessary to defer filing bankruptcy until after receipt of the refund.
 The last thing the refund should be use for, however, is to repay the mother-in-law that long-outstanding loan: an obvious voidable preference which would result in a lawsuit by the bankruptcy trustee against mother-in-law!.

 CORASH AND HOLLENDER, P.C.